 - All candidates get a more accurate measure of support

-- Easy to tally and results are transparently understandable
+- Easy to tally and results are transparent

 - Ballots are the same, the number of choices increases

 Local election supervisors in counties, cities/towns, and special districts need election rules from the Colorado Secretary of State.

 Home Rule communities may already use Approval Voting without SoS rules, but find them valuable.

 Approval Voting for Colorado seeks additional rules, not a change to existing rules.